edge-cloud/www.edge-cloud.net/_posts/2014-01-08-openstack-vsphere-nsx-part4.md

 ### Gather the pre-requisites

 VOVA is provided as an <a href="https://en.wikipedia.org/wiki/Open_Virtualization_Format" target="_blank">Open Virtualization Format</a> image (OVA).
 During installation one needs to enter the initial configuration parameters, which consists of IP address information for the appliance itself, but also for the services that it interacts with.
-Before starting the actual OVA import, let&#8217;s make sure we have all the information available that we need.
+Before starting the actual OVA import, let's make sure we have all the information available that we need.

 In particular we need:

   * IP addressing information for VOVA, including default gateway and DNS resolver.
   * IP address and account credentials of the vSphere vCenter.
   * IP address and account credentials of the NSX Controller Cluster.
-  * Name of the &#8220;Datacenter&#8221;, &#8220;Clusters&#8221; and &#8220;Datastores&#8221; in vCenter for the cluster that VOVA will manage.
+  * Name of the "Datacenter", "Clusters" and "Datastores" in vCenter for the cluster that VOVA will manage.
   * UUID of the NSX Transport Zone and UUID of the Gateway Service.

-Within the vSphere Web Client look up the Name of the &#8220;Datacenter&#8221;, &#8220;Clusters&#8221; and &#8220;Datastores&#8221; in vCenter (See Figure 2).
+Within the vSphere Web Client look up the Name of the "Datacenter", "Clusters" and "Datastores" in vCenter (See Figure 2).
 If you are only using a single datastore that is accessible from all ESXi servers within the cluster, you do not need to look up its name.

 <div id="attachment_862" style="width: 210px" class="wp-caption aligncenter">
   <img src="/content/uploads/2014/01/VOVA-Pre01-e1388779801263.png" alt="Figure 2: Datacenter and Cluster name for configuration of VOVA" width="200" height="176" class="size-full wp-image-862" />